YARD DEBRIS POLICY 2019

 - REPUBLIC SERVICES will continue to pick-up green yard debris bins on their regular service days – either Mondays, Tuesdays or Fridays depending on location.

-- Residents should email or call for extra yard debris pick-up service between January through September.
+- Single family residents should email or call for extra yard debris pick-up service between January through September.

 - Pick-up for EXTRA YARD DEBRIS in Mountain Park is on Mondays only.